Am I suitable for laser hair removal?

-Hair must contain some level of brown pigment (melanin) to respond to laser, blond, grey or red hair will not respond therefore cannot be treated.
+Hair must contain some level of brown pigment (melanin) to respond to laser.
+Blonde, grey or red hair will not respond therefore cannot be treated.
 It is important to allow some hair to be present in the treatment area on the day of your consultation to ensure your hair is suitable for treatment.

-Laser will work best when thick, brown/black hair is present in the treatment area as there is a bulk source of melanin contained within the hair making it easier for the laser to successfully target the hair.
+Laser will work best when thick, brown/black hair is present in the treatment area as there is a bulk source of melanin contained within the hair for the laser to successfully target.

 Ro-Accutane, Minocycline (Acne Medications) St John’s Wort, Dianette (Oral Contraceptive).

 No tan present, real or fake

 Your skin must be free from tan (including fake tan) to be safely treated with laser.
 This is essential to ensure you receive a safe and effective treatment.

 When we tan our skin cells produce Melanin, this is a very important process as it protects our internal DNA structures beneath our skin.

 The light, heat and energy omitted by the lasers we use targets and absorbs into Melanin.
 The Laser cannot tell the difference between Melanin in the hair and stimulated Melanin (from tanning) in the skin, the laser will target the pigment in the exact same way and will heat up the two structures to the exact same temperature causing damage to the fragile skin structure.
 Melanocyte cells are located in the basal or deepest layer of your skin where the hair is also located, if a treatment is performed when melanocytes have been activated (from tanning) the laser will stimulate the pigment and bring it to the surface of the skin causing the surface of the skin to darken and become pigmented.
 It will also heat the water content in the skin up and cause the skin to blister.